Katharina Schmidt-Mende

 The Hampus research group with 9 members consists of both senior and junior researchers.
 Hampus has expertise in primary care, emergency care, nursing, epidemiology, qualitative methodology, clinical pharmacology, teaching, pedagogical research and digital decision support.

-Hampus members are affiliated to the Academic primary health care center, the Divisions of Family Medicine and Primary Care and Nursing at the Department of Neurobiology, Care sciences and Society, the Division of Clinical Pharmacology at Department of Laboratory Medicine, the Institute of Environmental medicine and Healthcare Services Board at either Region Stockholm or Karolinska Institutet.
+Hampus members are affiliated to the Academic primary health care center, the Divisions of Family Medicine and Primary Care and Nursing at the Department of Neurobiology, Care sciences and Society, the Division of Clinical Pharmacology at the Department of Laboratory Medicine, the Institute of Environmental medicine and Healthcare Services Board at either Region Stockholm or Karolinska Institutet.

 Group members are: